status-im/hardwallet-firmware/docs/PROTOCOL.md

 ### Disable PIN

 Disables PIN entry for the given key path.
-The maximum key path depth is 10.
-The maximum amount key paths for which PIN entry can be disabled at the same time is 10.
+The maximum key path depth is 9.
 When the PIN entry is disabled a simple yes/no confirmation will be required instead.

 * Parameters: RLP encoded key path as list of numbers
 * Response: Only status code